jofas/blog/content/003-mongodump-archive-to-json/index.md

 Good question.
 First though, what is a `mongodump` archive and why do I have a lot of them lying around on various hard drives?
-`mongodump` is a utility that creates a binary dump of your standalone MongoDB instance, replica set or sharded cluster.
+`mongodump` is a utility that creates a binary dump of your MongoDB deployment, no matter whether it is a standalone instance, replica set or sharded cluster.
-You provide it with a connection string and it will dump every database with every collection in a binary format ([Bson](https://www.mongodb.com/basics/bson)) to your local disk.
+You provide `mongodump` with a connection string and it will dump every database with every collection in a binary format ([Bson](https://www.mongodb.com/basics/bson)) to your local disk.
 Each collection will be dumped to its own Bson file, along with a Json file containing metadata about the collection.